 Forgive all student loans for all individuals who have served at least two years in the military.

-If we believe that public servants should have student loans forgived why not those who served the military?
+If we believe that public servants should have student loans forgiven, why not those who served the military?

 Turn over the education system K-12 to the private sector oversight committees both state and federal.

-Turn over the Post Office, to be ran by the private sector, with the Federal Post Office becoming and on line agency for certified mail and start a online federal post office.
+Turn over the Post Office, to be run by the private sector, with the Federal Post Office becoming an online agency for certified mail and start an online federal post office.

-Influx money into small business and curtail outsourcing to other countries
+Influx money into small businesses and curtail outsourcing to other countries.

-Supreme court judges no more than 8 to 12 years terms
+Supreme Court judges should have no more than 8 to 12 year terms.

-Dr. Charles Frederick Tolbert was one of the first member of the sergeant Morales club
+Dr. Charles Frederick Tolbert was one of the first members of the Sergeant Morales club.

-At the time he did not even have a high school education today he has a Masters in Theology and a Masters in Education and a Doctor degree in educational leadership
+At the time he did not even have a high school education.
+Today he has a Masters in Theology, a Masters in Education and a Doctor degree in Educational Leadership.